AnithPrakash/Translator/README.md

 This project is a **Streamlit**-based web application for translating text between five popular languages: **Hindi**, **French**, **English**, **Malayalam**, and **Spanish**.
 It leverages the **facebook/mbart-large-50-many-to-many-mmt** model to perform translations.
 The application features a simple user interface that allows users to select input and output languages, enter text, and receive translations instantly.
 The code is modular and easy to maintain, making it a good starting point for anyone interested in building translation applications.

 # Disclamier
-Sometime the app may not work due to storage issues.
+Sometime the app may not work due to storage issues.We are trying find a way to solve that.